RichardGomesDeAraujo/PySpark/README.md

   </p>

 ### Create Table
-Command to create a Table in a specific Database
+Command to create a table in a specific Database
 ```Python
 # Use a specific Database
 spark.sql("USE DBSANDBOX")